Rhino Mammals

 Ingredients

-Dimetrodon Fish in shallow waters learned to breath air as a matter of survival.
+Dimetrodon Drawing Fish in shallow waters learned to breath air as a matter of survival, and there are a fair number of air breathing fish living today.
 A variety of lobe finned fish took a liking to land (plenty of big bugs to eat and no sharks) and evolved into a "Tetrapod Amphibian".

 The Tetrapods branched into several lines, and the lineage to which we and all other mammals belong is the Synapsids.
 While the famous Permian Synapsid Dimetrodon used a large fin for temperature regulation, later Synapsids took cooling and heating internal, becoming "warm blooded" and developing fur coats.
 This differs from the dinosaurs who also became warm blooded but developed feathers instead.